Shelley Moore Capito (R-WV-2)i

 Congressman Capito seeking election to Class II Senate seat

 Campaign links: Shelley Moore Capito (R-WV-2)i

-Shelley Moore Capito Congressional Candidate West Virginia District 2
+Shelley Moore Capito Senatorial Candidate West Virginia Class II

 Rep. Shelley Moore Capito proudly serves the people of West Virginia’s Second Congressional District in the 112th Congress, where she represents a diverse constituency stretching from the Ohio River Valley through the state’s eastern panhandle.
 Capito is a former member of the West Virginia House of Delegates and a committed public servant who prides herself on being approachable and accessible to her constituents.
 She is currently the \only woman in West Virginia’s congressional delegation.
 Capito serves on the House Financial Services Committee as Chairman of the Subcommittee on Financial Institutions and Consumer Credit.
 She also sits on the House Committee on Transportation and Infrastructure – the panel which will direct important highway legislation during the 112th Congress.

 With her record of bipartisan cooperation, she strongly believes that the challenges of our day demand bipartisan solutions.
 With that spirit in mind, she has been an advocate for a range of policies that directly impact her constituents, including energy independence, quality healthcare and the safety and security of our service men and women.

 In her push for energy independence she has argued that West Virginia’s coal reserves must play a part in an all-of-the-above solution to our nation’s energy needs.
 She’s introduced legislation to jump-start investment in clean coal technology and joined with a bipartisan coalition of Republicans and Democrats to introduce a comprehensive energy plan to expand domestic energy exploration and invest billions in alternative energy resources, clean coal technology, and environmental restoration.